-Away from the hustle and bustle of Dublin city, our house offers four modern comfortable bedrooms for visitors to Dublin's fair city.
+Away from the hustle and bustle of Dublin city, we offer guest house accommodation with four modern comfortable bedrooms for visitors to Dublin's fair city.

 The house is very spacious with three floors, a great location for visiting Dublin city centre as well as experiencing local Irish villages such as our local coastal village of Malahide, with it's own 12th Century Castle.

 10 minutes from the active fishing village of Howth with great hiking and pathway coastal cliff walks